marcelpatrick/IsaacLab-Simple-Tutorial-Walkthrough/README.md

 ## 3- Training the Jetbot: Ground Truth
+- specify the desired direction for the Jetbot to drive, and have the wheels turn such that the robot drives in that specified direction as fast as possible.
+How do we achieve this with Reinforcement Learning (RL)?
 - Modify rewards in order to train a policy to act as a controller for the Jetbot.
 - As a user, we would like to use Reinforcement Learning be able to specify the desired direction for the Jetbot to drive, and have the wheels turn such that the robot drives in that specified direction as fast as possible